Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

-Here, the first document mentions that the headset was unable to connect to the Wi-Fi or a phone's personal hotspot. as a result, the customer is planning for a refund. the second and third document seems to recommend this headset.
+Here, the customers are happy with the purchase of the VR headset.

 ```python